The-UnknownHacker/saycheese/README.md

 Creating a program with HTML and JavaScript is a wonderful way to fit a program into a small size!
 This is because much of the work is already being handled by your browser.

+Check out the HTML+JS [example](./examples/web/) for a starting place!

 ## Assembly

+Creating your program in Assembly is just about the only way to create an executable small enough to fit inside a QR code.
+While it is possible with a language such as C or C++, it requires lots of complicated compiler settings and optimizations.

+Check out the assembly [example](./examples/asm/) for a starting place!